Updated: Nov 23, 2022

 We should also seek out opportunities to teach our children what it means to serve others.
-I mentioned this earlier when speaking about learning from the Bible but how do we actually put action to those lessons?
+I mentioned this earlier when speaking about learning from the Bible but how do we actually practice action behind those lessons?
 Always be on the lookout for chances to give, serve, and love others alongside your children.
 We must be intentional in this so that it becomes a pattern in their life.

 IV.)
 Learning Through Place

 Lastly, I would say it’s important to teach our children about the place they’re from, the natural world surrounding them, as well as their cultural connection to that place.
 For example, I am from Eastern Kentucky so I will definitely be teaching my children specifically about our state history and the Appalachian Region’s history.
-Of course, we don’t stop there, but without that foundation and fundamental understanding of where they are from they will struggle to fully comprehend where they stand in relation to the rest our nation and the world.
+Of course, we don’t stop there, but without that foundation and fundamental understanding of where they are from they will struggle to fully comprehend where they stand in relation to the rest of our nation and the world.
 To quote the poet Wendell Berry, “If you don’t know where you’re from, you’ll have a hard time saying where you’re going.”